din/compose/README.md

 }
 ```

-In this case, initialisation of any  `EditProfileComponent` instace always requires `profile` to be passed in.
+Initialisation of any  `EditProfileComponent` instace always requires `profile` to be passed in.
 This is easily achieved with `DynamicComponent`:

 ```swift
 // Profile.swift